Pet Weight Check

 Dr. Ernie Ward

-To help you better care for your furry loved one, I’d like to share the top five questions you need to ask your veterinarian to keep your pet healthy.
-They’re simple, won’t embarrass you, and just may save a life.
+To help you better care for your dog or cat, I’d like to share the top five questions you need to ask your veterinarian to keep your pet healthy.
+They’re simple, won’t embarrass you, and just may save a pet’s life.

 1) Is my pet overweight?

 This is the most important question you must ask your veterinarian – and one your vet may not be eager to answer.
-Believe it or not, many veterinarians are simply afraid to tell if your pet is overweight.
-This is primarily due to the fact your vet doesn’t want to inadvertently offend you.
+Believe it or not, many veterinarians are simply afraid to tell you if your pet is overweight or has obesity.
+This is primarily due to the fact your veterinarian doesn’t want to inadvertently offend you.
 Weight issues are tricky and loaded with perceived judgment, strong emotions, and social stigmas.
-All of this leads to many vets remarking, “Maybe Scooter could drop a few pounds, but who shouldn’t?”
+All of this leads to many vets remarking, “Maybe Scooter should drop a few pounds, but who shouldn’t?”

 Ask the question.
 Demand a thorough assessment.
 Don’t be offended if the answer isn’t what you expected.
-This isn’t personal; it’s your pet’s future.
+This isn’t personal; it’s your pet’s wellbeing.

 2) How many calories should I feed my pet each day?

 We’ve got to be specific when it comes to feeding our pets.
 Don’t fall into the trap of inquiring, “How much should I feed?”
 You’ll probably get a generic, inaccurate response.
-We need precise numbers of calories and nutrients your pet needs.
+You need to know the precise numbers of calories and nutrients your pet needs.
 That way, regardless of the type, brand, or formulation of food you feed, you can determine how much to feed.
 This is a subtle, but incredibly significant difference.
+Healthy nutrition is about feeding your pet proper nutrients, not ingredients.

-Your vet should then ask you a few lifestyle questions, perform a couple of calculations, and give you a narrow range of calories.
+Your veterinarian should then ask you a few lifestyle questions, perform a couple of calculations, and give you a narrow range of daily calories you should feed.
 Memorize this number.
 Find out how many cups or cans of your pet food this equals.
 Feed that amount.
 Don't forget to include any treats in your daily caloric counts.
 Those tiny “calorie grenades” can swiftly sabotage the best dietary plans.

 3) How much weight should my pet lose in a month?